-WEDNESDAY, SEPTEMBER 15 at 12:30 pm we will hold an Orientation Assembly to welcome students to the new term; introduce our new students to faculty and other students; provide information about the department, its various activities and those of its professors; and deliver news about what's coming up.
+WEDNESDAY, SEPTEMBER 13, 2023 12:30 pm - 1:20 pm

+Our THFM Orientation Assembly in the Theatre welcomes students to the new term; introduces our new students to faculty and other students; provides information about the department, its various activities and those of its professors, TAFSA, and the UWSA; and delivers news about what's coming up.

 ALL STUDENTS ARE ENCOURAGED AND WELCOME TO ATTEND!
-Please see our department website for information.